Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 3. **Steve Slevinski Value** for salary support, leadership, or collaborator conversations centered on practical usefulness
 4. **Data Management and Sharing Plan** for researchers, labs, and teams that need to understand the operational value in detail
 5. **Sutton SignWriting Infrastructure Initiative** once the practical base is established and the longer-term opportunity is under discussion
+6. **Infrastructure Core and Philanthropy** when the conversation shifts toward development, donor framing, and the case for durable philanthropic support
+7. **Relevant Precedents and Institutional Pathways** when the conversation needs external examples, comparable models, or evidence that the proposal follows a recognizable institutional path